 What is digital transformation?

-Digital transformation refers to an organization’s journey to leverage data and technology to unify information across the enterprise and build real-time visibility, better controls, and KPIs into all facets of the business.
-Digital transformation can (arguably, should) take place in any type of organization — manufacturers; hospitals and health systems; professional service firms; nonprofits; colleges; or units of government.
-Leaders who make digital transformation a priority and effectively infuse the vision throughout their organizations gain a competitive advantage over those still relying on legacy systems, a hodgepodge of custom-built workarounds, and paper-based processes.
+Digital transformation refers to an organization’s journey to leverage data and technology to unify information across the enterprise and build real-time visibility, better controls, and KPIs into all facets of the business — from operations to back-office finance.
+Additionally, digital transformation can (arguably, should) take place in any type of organization.
+Operational and financial leaders who prioritize digital transformation and embed that vision across their organizations gain a clear competitive edge over those still relying on legacy systems, disconnected environments, and paper-based processes.
+Many organizations struggle with siloed systems that don’t communicate — or rely on multiple tools where a single, integrated solution could do the job more efficiently.

 Digital transformation: Improving resilience, enabling scalability